edg198704/BOTTRADER/README.md

 1. Create a new class in `bot_core/strategy.py` that inherits from `TradingStrategy`.
 2. Implement the `analyze_market` and `manage_positions` abstract methods with your custom logic.
-3. Update `config_enterprise.yaml` to set `strategy.name` to your new strategy's class name.
+3. Import your new strategy class in `start_bot.py`.
-4. Update the factory function `get_strategy` in `start_bot.py` to recognize and instantiate your new strategy.
+4. Update the factory function `get_strategy` in `start_bot.py` to recognize and instantiate your new strategy by adding its class name to the `strategy_map` dictionary.
+5. Update `config_enterprise.yaml` to set `strategy.name` to your new strategy's class name.

 ### Database Inspection